term-world/syllabus-template/CODE_OF_CONDUCT.md

 **Opportunities to implement improvements will begin during the `Bodega` assignment.**

+Much of the language below will not make complete sense until we're into the collaborative portion of our work.
+That will come a bit later.

-Improvements serve as a way to:
+Improvements are small additions to assignments that extend your service in `term-world`.
+They serve as a way to:

 * gain extra practice with course concepts
 * demonstrate an above-average level of effort

 Each "improvable" assignment will suggest `10` potential improvements to choose from.
-Improvements

-### The `A` tier

-**To qualify for this tier, all basic assignment objectives must be completed.**

-Citizens who take the opportunity to both provide _and_ implement substantive improvements to assignment content qualify for this contract tier.
-In order to qualify for this tier, citizens must:
+Selecting from this list, improvements must be unique (i.e. two students cannot complete the same improvement).

+#### Proposing improvements

-* propose an assignment-related world improvment in each available week's repository using the `Improvement Proposal` `Issue` template on GitHub which:
+Improvements must go through a formal proposal process.
+To propose an assignment-related world improvment, citizens must use the `Improvement Proposal` template for a given GitHub repository's `Issues` which:

-  * completes all document prompts
+  * responds to the templates questions/prompts
-  * must be done by start of a lab session (Friday) of a given week
+  * is completed by the start of a lab session of a given week
   * must be approved _in writing_ by the Mayor by the end of the lab session
-    * the Office of the Mayor will provide suggestions in response
+    * the Office of the Mayor will provide suggestions and approval via the `Issue` filed to propose the improvement
-  * must either incorporate or provide rationale for _not_ incorporating suggestions from the Mayor's Office
+  * must either incorporate suggested changes or provide rationale for _not_ incorporating them

-    * this work is due by the assignment deadline (Sunday of each week)
+#### Implementing improvements

+Proposing an improvment allows a citizen to _implement_ (i.e. make) that improvement.
+To implement an improvement:

+   * create a separate `branch` for improvement work, which features an appropriate title
+   * make all relevant changes on that `branch`
+   * `push` that `branch` to GitHub
-* implement the improvement proposed by the assignment deadline
+   * open a `Pull Request` via the assignment repository

-This proposal _must be linked_ to the `Pull Request` in which the work was completed.
+   * link the `Issue` containing the proposal to the created `Pull Request`

-These proposals may be revisions to existing content or creation of wholly new content.
-In many cases, executing planned improvements will require some consultation with either community Technical Leaders _or_ the Mayor.
-Citizens wishing to achieve this tier should expect to avail themselves of the resources available, including office hours and other forms of correspondence.

-Proposals and improvements must be completed for all weeks unless a week's content specifies otherwise in the accompanying assignment `README`.

-#### `A-` grades

-Citizens who do not meet the above requirements for two (2) weeks will be awarded a mark of `A-` if all other weeks contain a proposal and subsequent improvement(s).
+     * do this using the `Development` section of the `Issue` (located on the right sidebar)
+   * request review of at least `3` neighorhood members and `1` member of the Office of the Mayor

+### Grading

-### The `B` tier
+#### The `A` tier

 **To qualify for this tier, all basic assignment objectives must be completed.**

-Citizens who take the opportunity to both provide substantive improvements to assignment content qualify for this contract tier.
-In order to qualify for this tier, citizens must:

-* propose an assignment-related world improvment in each week's repository using the `Improvement Proposal` Issue template on GitHub which:
+##### `A` grades

+* All basic requirements for all assignments complete
+* `8` assignments contain a proposal from the citizen in question
+* `8` assignments have an improvement implemented by the citizen in question

+##### `A-` grades

-  * completes all document prompts
+* All basic requirements for all assignments complete
-  * must be finished by the start of a lab session (Friday) of a given week
-  * must be recognized _in writing_ by the Mayor by the end of the lab session
-  * must either incorporate or provide rationale for _not_ incorporating suggested revisions
-    * this work is due by the assignment deadline (Sunday of each week)

-This proposal _must be linked_ to the `Pull Request` in which the work was completed.

-These proposals may be revisions to existing content or creation of wholly new content.
-Proposals must be completed for all weeks unless a week's content specifies otherwise in the accompanying assignment `README`.
+* `8` assignments contain a proposal from the citizen in question
+* `4` assignments have an improvement implemented by the citizen in question

+#### The `B` tier

+**To qualify for this tier, all basic assignment objectives must be completed.**

-#### `B+` grades
+##### `B+` grades

-Citizens who both _propose and implement_ at least two (2) ideas will be awarded a mark of `B+` if all other weeks contain a proposal.
+* All basic requirements for all assignments complete
+* `6` assignments contain a proposal from the citizen in question
+* `4` assignments have an improvement implemented by the citizen in question

-#### `B` grades
+##### `B` grades

-Citizens who both _propose_ ideas for all weeks and _implement_ 1 idea will be awarded a mark of `B`.
+* All basic requirements for all assignments complete
+* `4` assignments contain a proposal from the citizen in question
+* `4` assignments have an improvement implemented by the citizen in question

-#### `B-` grades
+##### `B-` grades

-Citizens who miss (2) proposals will be awarded a mark of `B-` if all other weeks contain them.
+* All basic requirements for all assignments complete
+* `4` assignments contain a proposal from the citizen in question
+* `2` assignments have an improvement implemented by the citizen in question

-### The `C` Tier
+#### The `C` Tier

-(To qualify for this tier, all basic assignment objectives must be completely met.)
+**To qualify for this tier, all basic assignment objectives must be completed.**

-As per the [the Basic Grade rule](#the-basic-grade), meeting 100% of a given assignment's objectives constitutes earning a `C` mark.

-#### `C+` grades
+##### `C+` grades

-Citizens who _propose_ at least (2) ideas will be awarded a mark of `C+`, given that all grading checks are met for all other weeks.
+* All basic requirements for all assignments complete
+* `2` assignments contain a proposal from the citizen in question
+* `1` assignment has an improvement implemented by the citizen in question

+##### `C` grades

+* All basic requirements for all assignments complete

-### Grades lower than the Basic Grade
+#### Grades lower than the Basic Grade

-There are three (3) instances that penalize evaluation:
+There are three (3) situations which penalize evaluation:

-1. Incomplete assignments (i.e. basic expectations are not fulfilled)
+1. `Incomplete` assignments (i.e. basic expectations are not fulfilled)
-2. Ignored assignments (i.e. not completed at all)
+2. `Ignored` assignments (i.e. no evidence of assignment attempt)
 3. Plagiarism or other inappropriate/dishonest academic behavior

-Each of these circumstances affects grades differently.
+Each of these circumstances affects evaluatoin differently.

 ##### Note about assignment completion

 This agreement operates on the understanding that circumstances may arise which interfere with completing assignments on time.
-Should a citizen need more time to complete work, they should file an issue on the repository containing the work which will be late.
+Should a citizen need more time to complete work, they should arrange an assignment extension with the Mayor.

-#### Incomplete assignments
+#### `Incomplete` assignments

 For every two (2) incomplete assignments, a citizen's course grade will be lowered by half a letter grade (e.g. _two_ (2) incomplete assignments would result in a mark of `C-`, et al.).

-#### Ignored assignments
+#### `Ignored` assignments

 If a citizen misses _any_ assignment, their course grade is lowered by a half letter grade for each (e.g. _one_ (1) assignment missed would result in a `C-`, et al.).

-#### Academic dishonesty
+#### Plagiarism or other inappropriate/dishonest academic behavior

 Citizens engaging in academically dishonest behavior will be assessed on a case-by-case basis, as circumstances and factors of a case vary widely.
 However, in situations where academic dishonesty is established, the variety of penalties might include (but are not limited to):